ODARI-CHARLES1/ODARI-CHARLES1/README.md

 ---

 I am an Electrical and Electronics Engineering student focused on designing and building end-to-end engineering systems that integrate hardware, firmware, and backend software.
-My interests include IoT systems, embedded development, backend services, and engineering simulations, supported by a strong foundation in mathematics and system modeling.
+My interests include IoT systems, Robotics, embedded development, backend services, and engineering simulations, supported by a strong foundation in mathematics and system modeling.

 I work on practical engineering problems where reliability, efficiency, and scalability are critical.